 Our Final Verdict

-I love the support I get while still benefiting from the memory foam’s famous contour.
+I love the support that I get from this mattress while still benefiting from the memory foam’s famous contour.
 The DreamCloud mattress is pretty heavy.
 The queen-sized model weighs in at 94 pounds.
 I was able to unbox mine by myself, but it did take some effort.

-If you don’t want to deal with all that, DreamCloud does offer optional white glove delivery.
+If you don’t want to deal with that, DreamCloud does offer optional white glove delivery.
 This includes setup in the room of your choice and the removal of your old mattress.
 If you move, make sure you have someone around to help.
-Moving this once it’s out of the box is pretty tough.
+Moving this thing once it’s out of the box is pretty tough.
 However, considering the quality, I would consider this to be a minor and temporary inconvenience.
-DreamCloud really does sell a luxury hybrid mattress despite the fact that you can get it at just a third of the price of others on the market of equal quality.
+DreamCloud really does sell a luxury hybrid mattress despite the fact that you can get it at a mere third of the price of the competition.